This is about the Kindness Calendar, which can be used at any time of course, but it was made with Down Syndrome Awareness Month in mind.

 Taking this one step further and inspired by Action for Happiness, I have created a Kindness Calendar for the month of October

-The (Free Printable) Kindness Calendar
+1. The First (Free Printable) Kindness Calendar

 There are suggestions for each day of the month for an act of kindness.